 Shiitake Mushrooms and Phytonutrients

 Shiitake mushrooms are full of phytonutrients – plant-based compounds that deliver positive health effects.
 Numerous scientific studies have shown that shiitake mushroom phytonutrients can help regulate our immune system, improve our cardiovascular health, and protect us from cancer.

 Delicious, smoky, with chewy garlicky richness, shiitake mushrooms have gained popularity in America during the past twenty years.
 The name shiitake is Japanese: shii is the name of the type of wood on which the mushroom is cultivated; take means mushroom.
 In their native Asia, shiitakes are prized for both their taste and healing powers.
-The Chinese have used shiitakes in medicines for more than 6,000 years.
+Shiitakes have been used in medicines for more than 6,000 years.

 Here’s some more information about shiitake mushrooms and phytonutrients: One cup of raw shiitakes provides 28% of the suggested daily value of vitamin B3, about 21% of vitamins B5 and B6, and 18% of vitamin B2.
 It also contains about 10% of the daily value of vitamin D, magnesium, and protein.
 The cup of mushrooms is a good source of six important minerals: manganese, phosphorus, potassium, selenium, copper, and zinc.
 For more nutritional information on shiitakes, go to whfoods.com.